shayanderson/lark-framework/README.md

 $dbUser = env('DB_USER'); // myuser
 $dbPassword = env('DB_PWD'); // secret

-// return default value "default" if key does not exist
-$dbName = env('DB_NAME', 'default');

-// for required env keys do not use a default value argument
-// which will throw exception if key does not exist
-$dbHost = env('DB_HOST');
-// Lark\Exception exception thrown: Invalid key "DB_HOST"
 ```

 Other `Lark\Env` methods: `fromArray(array $array)`, `has(string $key): bool` and `toArray(): array`.